davetang/learning_bam_file/README.md

     ## #rname   startpos    endpos  numreads    covbases    coverage    meandepth   meanbaseq   meanmapq
     ## chrX 1   156040895   1110685 3402037 2.18022 0.532299    36.3    59.4

+The example BAM file only contains reads for `chrX` hence the statistics are only returned for `chrX`.

+Returning to our coverage definition at the start of this section:

+1.  average depth of each covered base = `meandepth`
+2.  percentage of bases covered = `covbases`

 ## Stargazers over time